bozhidar-dimitrov/git-introduction/README.md

 # git-introduction
-Used for teaching git as svn
+Used for teaching git to course students.